-DRA

-Each Project Plan can be more or less detailed, depending on the In

-circumstances.
-Following are the topics a Project Plan could cover, Th

-though some aspects might be finalized only after the project is
+Each Project Plan can be more or less detailed, depending on the circumstances.
+The topics a Project Plan could cover are shown in the chart to the right, though some aspects might be finalized only after the project is underway.

-underway.
-OW

-als

-A statement of project goals, including a reference to how the

-project relates to the overall vision for public art in Dunwoody as As

-well as any relevant City plans, un

-ma

-A description of the project location and other information about Th

-the proposed siting,

-A plan for project management, Th

-it o

-A list of project partners (including a lead Organizational Partner) ma

-and their roles, an

-• A list of stakeholders and a plan for engaging them in a

-meaningful way, Af

-al

-A recommended artist selection process, th

-Criteria against which the artist selection and artistic concept ea

-can be evaluated, va

-of

-A budget and funding sources, We

-• A project schedule,

-The artist's scope of work,

-A community engagement strategy, and

-• A marketing and audience engagement strategy.

 A Project Plan would not determine the concept for the project, although in some circumstances the goals might include a theme to which artists are asked to react.

+DEVELOPING A PROJECT PLAN

+Project Plans can be more or less detailed, depending on the circumstances.
+Below are the topics a Project Plan could cover, though some aspects might be finalized only after the project is underway.

+A statement of project goals, including a reference to how the project relates to the overall vision for public art in Dunwoody as well as any relevant City plans

+A description of the project location and other information about the proposed siting

+A plan for project management

+A list of project partners (including a lead Organizational Partner) and their roles

+A list of stakeholders and a plan for engaging them in a meaningful way

+A recommended artist selection process

+Criteria against which the artist selection and artistic concept can be evaluated

+A budget and funding sources

+A project schedule

+The artist's scope of work

+A community engagement strategy

+A marketing and audience engagement strategy

-67 ventory; Conservation and Maintenance Plan ne Dunwoody Public Art Implementation Plan includes a first-ever inentory of public art in the City.
-All of the artworks in the inventory are when privately and on private land, though there are unique memoris and objects that are not specifically public art.
+Inventory; Conservation and Maintenance Plan

+The Dunwoody Public Art Implementation Plan includes a first-ever inventory of public art in the City.
+All of the artworks in the inventory are owned privately and on private land, though there are unique memorials and objects that are not specifically public art.

-s Dunwoody commissions and acquires public art, it should do so ider protocols recommended in this plan for the documentation of aterials, workmanship and maintenance / conservation protocols. ine public art inventory should also be updated as artworks are added.
+As Dunwoody commissions and acquires public art, it should do so under protocols recommended in this plan for the documentation of materials, workmanship and maintenance / conservation protocols.
+The public art inventory should also be updated as artworks are added.

-ne City should undertake an annual visual inspection of artworks that owns, or which are on public property, to determine any pressing aintenance and conservation needs that should be addressed in the innual Work Plan.
+The City should undertake an annual visual inspection of artworks that it owns, or which are on public property, to determine any pressing maintenance and conservation needs that should be addressed in the annual Work Plan.

-fter ten years, the City should evaluate the need for commissioning baseline professional maintenance and conservation assessment of the entire collection.
-The assessment would record the condition of ach artwork, make conservation recommendations, estimate conseration budgets, and establish priorities.
-The implementation priorities if the assessment should be incorporated into each future annual York Plan.
+After ten years, the City should evaluate the need for commissioning a baseline professional maintenance and conservation assessment of the entire collection.
+The assessment would record the condition of each artwork, make conservation recommendations, estimate conservation budgets, and establish priorities.
+The implementation priorities of the assessment should be incorporated into each future annual Work Plan.